aurelient/agusmakmun.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, actually in Python and Django.
+I am an Assistant Professor in Computer Science at Université de Lyon.

-email: agus[at]python.web.id
+email: aurelien.tabard[at]univ-lyon1.fr